SEPTEMBER 17, 2024

 The September 17, 2024 Daily Report is brought to you by Banded – Avery Sporting Dogs (ASD) official sponsor of the National Retriever Club of Canada.

-Good morning and welcome to Day 3 of the 2024 National Retriever Championship in Callander, ON.
-We were greeted with another glorious sunrise and with that another day of ground fog. @ 7:00am the temperature was 11 degrees but is expected to warm up to 27 by 2:00pm.
-The winds are calm and with what there is, is coming from the SW and rising to 5-7km this afternoon.
+We were greeted with another glorious sunrise and another day of ground fog. @ 7:00am the temperature was 11 degrees but is expected to warm up to 27 by 2:00 pm.
+The winds are calm from the SW and rising to 5-7 km this afternoon.
 Today’s breakfast is brought to you by Chris & Gary Mason – Thank you!

 Today’s tests are concurrent series 4 & 5 – a water blind, then double land blind (by invitation).
 We are at the same location at the Lefebvre farm on Quae Quae Road as yesterday’s water triple and the running mats are also roughly in the same location.